renpy/renpy/sphinx/source/config.rst

     If set too large, this can waste memory.
 If set too small, images can be repeatedly loaded, hurting performance.

+.. var:: config.language = None

+    If not None, this should be a string giving the default language that the game is translated into by the translation framework.

 .. var:: config.main_game_transition = None

     The transition used when entering the game menu from the main